 Although the Company has taken steps to verify title to the properties on which it is conducting its exploration activities, these procedures do not guarantee the Company's title.
-Property title may be subject to government licensing requirements or regulations, unregistered prior agreements, unregistered claims and non-compliance with regulatory and environmental requirements.
+Property title may be subject to government licensing requirements or regulations, social licensing requirements, unregistered prior agreements, unregistered claims and non-compliance with regulatory and environmental requirements.
 The Company's assets may also be subject to increases in taxes and royalties, renegotiation of contracts, currency exchange fluctuations and restrictions, and political uncertainty.

 The Company has a need for equity financing for working capital and exploration and development of its properties.
-Because of continuing operating losses and a working capital deficit, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
-It is not possible to predict whether financing efforts will be successful or if the Company will attain profitable levels of operations.
-Material uncertainties as mentioned above cause significant doubt upon the Company's ability to continue as a going concern.
+Because of continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
+It is not possible to predict whether financing efforts will be successful or if the Company will attain profitable levels of operation.
+Material uncertainties as mentioned above cast significant doubt upon the Company's ability to continue as a going concern.

 These consolidated financial statements have been prepared using accounting policies applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of operations.
 Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying financial statements.
 Such adjustments could be material.
-Due to continuing operating losses, the Company's ability to continue as a going concern is dependent on its ability to obtain additional sources of financing.
-There is no assurance that these funds will be available on terms acceptable to the Company or at all.